 - be given at a meeting of the Council as soon as practicable after the member becomes aware of the interest, and be recorded in the minutes of the meeting.

-9.2 A member may give the other members standing notice about an interest.
+9.2 A member may give in writing the other members standing notice about an interest.
 The notice may be given at any time and whether or not the matter relates to the affairs of the Council, the AASB or the AUASB at the time the notice is given.

 9.3 A standing notice must give details of the nature and extent of the interest and be given at a meeting of the Council (either orally or in writing) or to the other members individually in writing.
 A standing notice given to the other members individually in writing must be tabled at the next meeting of the Council after it is given.
 The member must ensure that the nature and extent of the interest disclosed in the standing notice is recorded in the minutes of the meeting where the standing notice is given or tabled.